aznxluvlyguy4u/wiki1/Product images.md

 This means ***any*** Product X image is of type `PNG`

-## Product images
+## Product & Product group images

-This section describes adding **public icon custom fields** to the "Product" module.
+This section describes adding **public icon custom fields** to the "Product" and "Product Groups" modules.

-To be able to display custom images for each product other than the one used inside CurrentRMS, 2 custom fields for public icon url need to be made:
+To be able to display custom images for each _product_ and for each _product group_, other than the one used inside CurrentRMS, 2 custom fields for public icon url need to be made:

 * 3.1 Add a `Custom Field Group` named `custom_product_public_icon`